colorfy-software/react-native-colorfy-template/README.md

   Same behaviour as the previous command but for the **Android Prod Unsigned flavour in Release mode** this time.

-  **Note**: This is the command that creates the unsigned APK we send to Henkel for their internal store.

   ### `yarn apks`

   Generates the 3 aforementioned APKs in one go.